 Pitchers must follow the pitch count program.
 The coach must remove the pitcher from the mound (not the game) when said pitcher reaches their max pitch count.

-a.
-A player’s pitch count is linked to the player’s league age, not the league they are playing in; thus if a player playing in Minor League 9 is playing up with their grade but by league age is 8 years old, the maximum number of pitches for that player is 50 in one game.
+A player’s pitch count is linked to the player’s league age, not the league they are playing in; thus if a player playing in Community League 9 is playing up with their grade but by league age is 8 years old, the maximum number of pitches for that player is 50 in one game.

 If a pitcher reaches any pitch limit while facing a batter, the pitcher may continue to pitch until that batter reaches base or is put out.

-a.
 For example, if a pitcher begins facing a batter at pitch 19 and the at bat finishes at pitch 23, the pitcher follows the rest guidelines provided in rule 5e (1-20 pitches in a day, no calendar day of rest is required).

-b.
 If, however, the pitcher begins facing a batter at pitch 19 and the at bat finishes at pitch 20, throwing pitch 21 to a new batter would require the pitcher to follow the rest guidelines of rule 5d (21-35 pitches in a day, one (1) calendar day of rest must be observed).

 No breaking balls are allowed (only fast balls and change-ups may be thrown).
 Other pitches (including but not limited to knuckle curves, breaking balls, sliders & etc.) shall be considered an illegal pitch and shall be ruled a ball by the umpire.

 The umpire will warn a pitcher that is thought to have intentionally hit a batter.
 If that pitcher hits another batter in that game, the pitcher must be removed.

 Once the pitcher takes the mound, the pitcher has one minute to complete their warm-up (no more than 8 warm-up pitches).